veganaize/closure-compiler/Migrating-from-goog.modules-to-ES6-modules.md

 ES6 module it **always** returns the module object (like `import * as`).
 If the ES6 module has a default export then that means the object will have a key `default` with the default export as value.
-Closure module default exports totally change what `goog.require` returns.
+Closure module default exports directly change what `goog.require` returns.
 ES6 default exports always result in `goog.require` returning an object with both any named exports and the default export.